Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Introduction

 where $\mu_0$ is the intercept, $\beta_0(\cdot)$ is the unknown coefficient function, and $\epsilon$ is zero-mean noise.

 The predictor $X(\cdot)$ in Model \eqref{eqn:1dflr} is often one-dimensional, and is therefore sometimes referred to as one-way functional input.
-However, in recent years, there has been an increasing amount of data collected in a two-way fashion.
-For instance, the functional magnetic resonance imaging (fMRI) data may be viewed as the function of blood-oxygen-level dependent contrast observed for the whole brain over time and the data can be used to predict the severity of the attention deficit hyperactivity disorder.
-Besides neuroimaging, such two-way functional data are now frequently encountered in fields like finance, economics, social science, and so on.
-To be more specific, the random predictor $X(\cdot)$ in these cases is a bivariate function defined on domain $\T_1 \times \T_2$.
+However, in recent years, it has been increasingly common to collect data in a two-way fashion.
+To be more specific, the random predictor $X(\cdot)$ in these cases is a bivariate function defined in the domain $\T_1 \times \T_2$.
+For instance, the well-known Canadian weather data traditionally uses one-dimensional function of daily temperature to predict precipitation.
+In Section \ref{sec:realdata}, it is shown that the hour-of-the-day and day-of-the-year information constitutes two-dimensional functional predictor, which predicts precipitation more accurately and reveals more meteorological phenomena.
+Besides meteorology, such two-way functional data are now frequently encountered in fields like finance, economics, social science, neuroimaging, and so on.
+See Section \ref{sec:rd lidar} in Appendix for another real data example, where the two domains correspond to wavelength and range, respectively.